 Key MUST have strategies from the science of learning

-Helping other people to learn is a common leadership challenge.
-Whether that is through coaching and helping people to learn or training them.
+There is an art form in helping people to learn.
 Yet not many of us are taught to do it in a way that relates to the person you are teaching.

 We tend to think that most learning occurs during the encoding stage, but a wealth of research demonstrates that learning is strengthened during retrieval.
 We tend to focus too much on getting information into peoples’ heads (encoding) and not enough on getting it out (retrieval).
 Encoding means inputting information into our heads via a podcast, reading a book, or face to face training course.